 Contact between vehicles is likely necessary in order to get coverage for a loss.
 In other words, most uninsured motorist policies contain language, which requires there to be actual contact between another vehicle and your motorcycle.
 No contact (somebody cut you off), generally means that there will be no coverage for your injuries.

 Another common prerequisite for coverage is to get official confirmation from the secretary of state that the other driver was not insured.
-While a police report may list a driver who causes a crash as ‘uninsured'—this is not sufficient to trigger coverage under most uninsured motorist policies.
-Written confirmation from the Illinois Secretary of State is needed to pursue UM coverage in the majority of situations.
+While a police report may list a driver, who causes a crash as ‘uninsured', this is not sufficient to trigger coverage under most uninsured motorist policies.
+Written confirmation from the Illinois Secretary of State is needed to pursue uninsured motorist coverage in the majority of situations.

 Do You Need Help With an Illinois Motorcycle Accident Case With an Uninsured or Under-Insured Driver?

-Rosenfeld Injury Lawyers LLC uses the same approach to the prosecution of motorcycle accident cases involving uninsured motorists that we do for more typical cases where the responsible party carried liability insurance.
-In either respect, our goal remains consistent --- to provide you with the representation you need in order to make as complete a financial recovery as the law allows.
+Rosenfeld Injury Lawyers LLC uses the same approach to motorcycle accident cases involving uninsured motorists that we do for more typical cases where the responsible party carried liability insurance.
+In either respect, our goal remains consistent, to provide you with the representation you need in order to make as complete a financial recovery as the law allows.

-When pursuing uninsured motorist cases on behalf of injured bikers, we will review all of your insurance policies (on all vehicles and umbrella or excess coverage) to determine how we can maximize the benefits available to you.
-Once we have determined the coverage available, we will then assemble your case just as though we are pursuing an at-fault driver.
+When pursuing uninsured motorist cases on behalf of injured bikers, we review your insurance policies (on all vehicles and umbrella or excess coverage) to determine how we can maximize the benefits available to you.
+Once we determine the coverage available, we assemble your case just as though we are pursuing an at-fault driver.

 We invite you to contact our office today to discuss your legal options for recovery for an injury or fatality related to an uninsured motorist who caused a motorcycle accident involving yourself or a family member.